Emirhan Demircan

-Emirhan Cüneyt Demircan (born 20 January 2005) is a professional footballer who plays as a winger and forward for Eredivisie club Utrecht.
+Emirhan Cüneyt Demircan (born 20 January 2005) is a professional footballer who plays as a winger and forward for club Telstar, on loan from Utrecht.
 Born in Germany, he is a Turkey youth international.

 Club career

 Youth career

 As a youth player, Demircan joined the youth academy of German side TSV Milbertshofen.
 In 2014, he joined the youth academy of German side 1860 Munich.

 Bayern Munich

-Three years later, he joined the youth academy of German Bundesliga side Bayern Munich, where he played in the UEFA Youth League, and was promoted to the club's reserve team in 2023, where he made twenty-one league appearances and scored six goals.
+Three years later, he joined the youth academy of Bundesliga side Bayern Munich, where he played in the UEFA Youth League, and was promoted to the club's reserve team in 2023, where he made twenty-two league appearances and scored six goals.

 Utrecht

-Ahead of the 2025–26 season, Demircan signed for Dutch Eredivisie side Utrecht.
+Ahead of the 2025–26 season, Demircan signed for Dutch side Utrecht.

+On 21 July 2026, Demircan joined Eredivisie club Telstar on a one-season loan.

 International career

 Born in Germany, he is a Turkey youth international.
 During the summer of 2024, he played for the Turkey national under-19 football team at the 2024 UEFA European Under-19 Championship.